eddyerburgh/avoriaz-karma-jasmine-example/README.md

-# avoriaz-karma-mocha-example
+# avoriaz-karma-jasmine-example

-> An example project using avoriaz, karma and mocha to run tests
+> An example project using avoriaz, karma and jasmine to run tests

 ## Build Setup